Read about some of our featured Summer and Winter School lecturers, their backgrounds and why they enjoy teaching in intensive mode.

 The Classical Rome Summer School allowed so many people to learn Roman history in a unique and unforgettable way: the city of Rome itself was our textbook.
 Both postgraduate coursework students and undergraduates were eligible to study for credit, and our bursary system helped to defray at least some of the cost.
 It was the first time most of the participants had been to Rome.
 Three weeks of intensive residential school gave them a familiarity with the city as well as the material we studied.
 We came, we walked, we learned history!

-Seiko Yasumoto - AA (Meiji University), BA (Pace University), MA (Columbia), MA (Macquarie University)
+Seiko Yasumoto - AA (Meiji University), BA (Pace University), MA (Columbia), MA (Macquarie University, PhD (Queensland University of Technology))

-Having taught Japanese at the University for 18 years, I have a great love and understanding fo this subject.
-By the end of JPNS1611, you will have gained a sound comprehension of beginner's Japanese, together with a new appreciation of the country's rich and diverse culture.
-From day one of this 3-week intensive, you'll be using Japanese in various interactive activities, and after a while I will start using Japanese in class communication.
-There is no doubt that this is a challenging course, but if you put the hard workd in, you'll be surprised at how much you can achieve in such a short space of time.
+Summer School is a joy for Seiko and her team as she has a great understanding and fondness for JPNS1611.
+Her supporting tutors have been carefully selected to ensure they provide an authentic and creative environment for learning including on-line activities.
+By the end of JPNS1611, students will have gained a sound comprehension of beginners Japanese, together with a new appreciation of the country's rich and diverse culture.
+From day one of the course you will be using Japanese in various interactive activities, and will soon after be using Japanese in class communication.
+There is no doubt that this is a challenging course, however by putting hard work and commitment in, you will be surprised at how much you can achieve in a short period of time.
+Seiko invites you to come join and share the pleasure of learning.